 A full stop never comes at the end of a sentence; it is the end of a sentence.

 The full stop does not offer salvation, it has no need.
-It grants each sentence eternal life even as it puts an end to it.
+It grants each sentence eternal life even as it marks its end.

 Though not all sentences are created equally, they are all equal in the eyes of a full stop.